The 2-systole on compact K\"ahler surfaces with positive scalar curvature: The systolic inequality on and its blow-up

-On the other hand, the algebraic optimization in the proof above leads to the one-variable function \(G_k(m)\).
-The sign of $G_k'(m)$ is exactly the sign of $c_1^2(X_k)$.
-Consequently, \begin{itemize} \item for $2\le k\le8$ (del Pezzo, $c_1^2>0$) the worst-case upper bound for $\mathcal{J}_{X_k}$ is achieved at the largest admissible value of $m$; \item for $k=9$ ($K_{X_k}$ nef, $c_1^2=0$) the function $G_k$ is flat, and the corresponding upper bound is approached by Kähler classes, but not attained; \item for $k\ge10$ ($c_1^2<0$) the worst case occurs in the opposite regime $m\to0$. \end{itemize} We also note that for $k\ge5$ additional $(-1)$-curves appear, for instance conics of class $2H-\sum_{i\in I}E_i$ through five points.
+Thus \(k=9\) is exactly the borderline case where \(c_1^2=0\), while \(c_1^2>0\) for \(k\le8\) and \(c_1^2<0\) for \(k\ge10\).
+In the del Pezzo range \(k\le8\) (for points in general position), this agrees with the usual positivity picture.
+We also note that for $k\ge5$ additional $(-1)$-curves appear, for instance conics of class $2H-\sum_{i\in I}E_i$ through five points.
 Their intersection with $[\omega_t]$ gives further inequalities (such as $2a-\sum_{i\in I}t_i>0$) which can only shrink the feasible region for $(m,S)$ and hence potentially lower the true supremum of $\mathcal{J}_{X_k}$.
-Thus the upper bounds of $\mathcal{J}_{\blk\PP^2}$ above should not be expected to be sharp in general.
-The fact that their $k$–dependence mirrors the del Pezzo/nef/negative classification is a genuinely geometric phenomenon rather than an artefact of the estimates. \end{remark} As a consequence of the previous estimates, we obtain the desired global systolic inequality on $\PP^2$ and its blow-ups.
+Thus the upper bounds of $\mathcal{J}_{\blk\PP^2}$ above should not be expected to be sharp in general. \end{remark} As a consequence of the previous estimates, we obtain the desired global systolic inequality on $\PP^2$ and its blow-ups.

 \begin{theorem} Let $X_0=\PP^2$ and let $X_k=\blk \PP^2$ be the blow-up at $k$ points for $k\ge1$.
 Suppose $\omega_k$ is a PSC Kähler metric on $X_k$.
 Then